Skip to Main Content

 Morning:

-Setting out from the hotel, we’ll transfer to a lecture hall to learn about the traditions and symbolism of Noh theatre through a lecture and demonstration.
+Setting out using local transportation and on foot, we’ll transfer to a lecture hall to learn about the traditions and symbolism of Noh theatre through a lecture and demonstration by our Instructor.

 Lunch: